alberto-santini/kpgf/README.md

 ## 0-1 Knapsack Problem with Group Fairness

-This repository contains a set of instances and the source code of a solver for the 0-1 Knapsack with Group Fairness.
+This repository contains a set of instances and the source code of a solver for the 0-1 Knapsack Problem with Group Fairness.

 ### Citation